COVID 19 Pandemic

 The Early Days: Emergence and Initial Responses

-The first cases of COVID-19 were reported in Wuhan, China, in December 2019, marking the beginning of a global health crisis.
-As the virus spread swiftly within China and beyond, national governments and international health organizations scrambled to understand and contain the outbreak.
+The first cases of COVID-19 were reported in Wuhan, in the Hubei province of China, in late 2019, marking the beginning of a global health crisis.
+In the crucial early weeks of the outbreak, information about the severity of the virus was not adequately shared by the Chinese authorities with the global community, which hampered early containment efforts.
+By the time China took some action in January 2020—such as imposing lockdowns in Wuhan and Hubei—the virus had already spread to other parts of China and beyond.
+As the virus spread swiftly to other countries, national governments and international health organizations scrambled to understand and contain the outbreak.
 The World Health Organization (WHO) declared COVID-19 a Public Health Emergency of International Concern (PHEIC) on January 30, 2020, urging countries to implement robust public health measures and collaborate on research and response strategies.

 Global Health Governance and Coordination